 For example, the DRIAS portal is a data platform provided by the French Ministry of the Ecological Transition.
-This platform delivers regionspecific climate projections produced by French climate modelling laboratories (IPSL, CERFACS, variety of graphical and numerical formats.
+This platform delivers regionspecific climate projections produced by French climate modelling laboratories (IPSL, CERFACS,

+CNRM).
+Climate information is provided in a variety of graphical and numerical formats.
 The latest DRIAS report dates from 2020(11) and the projections are based on data from the fifth IPCC assessment cycle: the RCP scenarios(12).